 As Director, I’m eager to help build our collective ability to be more creative problem solvers and make the cycle between knowledge and action more common and agile.
 I believe the foundation for this is stronger communication and collaboration between researchers and practitioners.
 We need a deeper understanding of each others’ needs and constraints to connect problem-specific resources and expertise in creative ways.
 We can build this foundation using tools for stakeholder alignment, science communication, collaborative work, and rapid prototyping, testing, and iteration.

 What do you hope professional communities that focus on natural hazards and disasters will gain from engaging Impact360 Alliance to help them with their challenges?

 Professionals and organizations who engage Impact360 will be better at working together, integrating each others’ approaches in novel useful ways, and successfully solving problems—or at least mapping out how those problems can be solved when resources are found.
 More scholars will have their interdisciplinary research activated in practical and impactful ways.
 More practitioners will have the evidence and recommendations to innovate and meet their community’s specific needs.

-Prior to University of Washington and Impact360, Dr. Miles was an associate professor at Western Washington University where he helped establish their disaster risk reduction program, as well as Huxley College’s Resilience Institute.
+Prior to University of Washington and being the Director of Impact360, Dr. Miles was an associate professor at Western Washington University where he helped establish their disaster risk reduction program, as well as Huxley College’s Resilience Institute.
 He was a member of the U.S. Geological Survey’s Western Region Earthquake Hazards Team for six years before completing his geography Ph.D. and joining WWU.